tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 markdown: kramdown
 ```

-GitHub will then use Jekyll to automatic convert any Markdown files I add into
+GitHub will then use Jekyll to automatic convert any Markdown files to
 appropriately formatted HTML.
 So I could replace the `index.html` file with
 `index.md` file containing